shresthabijay/react-search-tutor/README.md

   - Please don't use creator apps or starter kits that setup a whole code structure for you.
 We want to see what you come up with.
   - We'd prefer to see actual CSS code (or a CSS in JS solution) rather than usage of a UI library.

-## What you should prepare ahead of time:
+## Interview requirements
 - We'll expect you to share your screen while creating this application and talk us through what you're doing
   - Our video conferencing app support screen sharing
   - Turning on Do Not Disturb mode can be helpful during the course of the exercise :)

+## What you should prepare ahead of time:
 - Clone this repository to your local machine
 - There is a server/index.js file with a minimal Express setup
   - You can run this server with `npm run server` after performing an `npm install`
-  - **If you prefer to use another Node.js server** (Koa, Hapi), please install it and prepare a minimal setup ahead of time
+  - **If you prefer to use another Node.js server** (Koa, Hapi), please install it and prepare a **minimal setup** ahead of time
-  - **If you prefer to use another backend language** (Java, PHP, Ruby, etc), please prepare a basic setup with one endpoint ahead of time
+  - **If you prefer to use another backend language** (Java, PHP, Ruby, etc), please prepare a **basic setup** with one endpoint ahead of time
-- Setup a simple development environment with your tools of choice
+- Setup a simple development environment with your tools of choice.
+Use the IDE of your preference.
-- Some quick ways to get started:
+- Please include the basic Frontend structure using:
   - Using vue-cli, run the following to start an app:
     - `npx @vue/cli create search-app`
   - Using React CLI, run the following to start an app: